 Read on to find out the benefits of Trigger Point Injections.
 OmniSpine Pain Management offers Trigger Point Injections to help you soothe muscle pain.
-For more information call us today or visit us at a location near you in Mesquite TX, Frisco TX, and Desoto TX.
+For more information call us today or visit us at a location near you in Mesquite TX and Frisco TX.

 Table of Contents:

 What are the benefits of a trigger point injection?

 What is a trigger point injection?